cyb3rko/matrix-botc/docs/docs/specification/index.md

 - `!dp list <unknown_subcommand>` :material-arrow-right: `!dp list help`
 - `!dp list create` :material-arrow-right: `!dp list create help`
 - `!dp list create <unexpected_argument(s)>` :material-arrow-right: `!dp list create help`

+## Bot Self-Disclosure

+To allow the end user to see active bots in a room and which bots he can interact with, there's the general bot self-disclosure trigger statement:

+`!bots`

+This command may be answered by any bot listening with the following information:

+- **Name**: the name of the bot
+- **Author**: the author of the bot
+- **Version**: the currently running version of the bot
+- **'About' Link**: a URL to a web page with more information about the bot, preferably Git repos (GitHub, GitLab, etc.)
+- **Interaction Notice**: an indicator wether a standard user (moderators/admins excluded) is allowed to interact with the bot (for example: 'Yes' / 'No')